Young Poets Competition 2021

 - Entries will not be acknowledged on submission and will not be accepted after the closing date.

 - Writers will be notified before the launch of the Festival on 8th May 2021.
-Winning entries and runners-up, and best submissions, will appear in a Festival book which will be on sale at Waterstones Stratford-upon-Avon from 9th May 2021 and online via our website.
+Winning entries and runners-up, and best submissions, will appear in a Festival book which will be on sale online via our website from 10th May.
 Authors of those submissions to be included will be notified.

 - By entering and supplying your email address you are allowing us to notify you about the Stratford Literary Festival.
 Your information will not be shared with any third parties.